-A chartered life underwriter, or CLU, is a financial services certification for financial advisors who specialize in life insurance within the context of estate planning.
+Chartered life underwriter, or CLU, is a financial services certification for financial advisors who specialize in life insurance within the context of estate planning.
 Although many advisors have experience with estate planning, CLUs go through rigorous training to earn this designation.
-Below we go in-depth about what a CLU does, who should consider working with one and how much relationships with these professionals typically cost.
+The education process involves learning about risk management, insurance, annuities and more.
+To find a local financial advisor to work with, use SmartAsset’s free advisor matching tool.

-CLUs are insurance advisors who have gained a high level of expertise in life insurance and estate planning.
-These professionals can help you navigate the complexities of life insurance, including how much insurance you need and what policies to consider.
+CLUs are insurance-focused financial advisors who have gained a high level of expertise in life insurance and estate planning.
+These professionals can help you navigate the complexities of life insurance, including how much insurance you need and what annuities you should consider.
+They can also work with small businesses and help them build succession plans, organize their tax and legals needs and more.

-CLUs are essentially highly specialized life insurance agents.
-Some even work on behalf of insurance agencies to sell you policies.
+Some CLUs work on behalf of insurance agencies to sell you policies.
 As such, they are well-versed in what policies are available and what would be a good fit for your situation.
-They are usually able to answer any questions you have about buying life insurance, including how much coverage you need and whether you need term life or whole life insurance.
+They are usually able to answer any questions you have about buying life insurance, including coverage needs, whether you need term life or whole life insurance and which insurer to go with.

 Life insurance rates depend heavily on your medical history and your family’s.
 But CLUs frequently work to offer clients the best rates possible.
 For those who have a high-risk or checkered past, you can count on a CLU to scour the market for your top matches.